-On a CT scan, healthy lungs appear a typical size without signs of inflammation.
-They allow the diaphragm to dome.
-Lungs with emphysema can look overinflated, with loss of muscle, making the diaphragm misshapen.
+A CT scan of healthy lungs looks typical in size with no inflammation, allowing the diaphragm to dome.
+Lungs with emphysema can look overinflated, with muscle loss, making the diaphragm misshapen.
 The destruction of air sacs causes cystic changes.

 Computerized tomography (CT) scans allow doctors to look at detailed pictures of a person’s lungs.

 They are similar to X-rays, which show larger images of the affected body part.

 Each lung comprises lobes, or sections.
 There are three of these in the right lung and two in the left lung.
 The lobes then contain smaller sections known as lobules.
 Different types of emphysema affect different parts of the lung.

 Centrilobular emphysema is the most common type of emphysema and has a link to smoking.
 It starts in the central part of the lobules, known as the secondary pulmonary lobules.

 To begin with, this type of emphysema looks like small holes on a CT scan.
 They start to merge as the disease progresses.
 Centrilobular emphysema destroys or narrows the farthest parts of the airways down to the alveoli (the tiny air sacs in the lungs).